Three dead in Fresno shooting spree, suspect in custody

 At least 16 rounds were fired in less than a minute at four locations, including a Catholic Charities facility, where the gunman killed a man in the parking lot, Dyer said.
 None of the victims worked at the charity, he said.

-While police said the gunman yelled "Allahu Akbar" ("God is great" in Arabic) during the incident, it was too early to say whether terrorism was a factor, Dyer said.
+While the gunman yelled "Allahu Akbar" ("God is great" in Arabic) during the incident, it was too early to say whether terrorism was a factor, Dyer said.

 Muhammad is black, and all of Tuesday's victims were white, Dyer, said.
 Social media accounts linked to Muhammad expressed anti-white and anti-government sentiments, Dyer said.